 Glass is delicate

 If you’re searching for one glass to drink all the wine, you’ll want a shape that’s close to universal—not too round or too narrow.
 Riedel achieves this one-size-fits-all shape with its cabernet/merlot wine glass.
-Measuring 4.75 inches tall, these oval-shaped glasses can hold a little more than 21 ounces.
-That shape creates the ideal environment for any wine from delicate sparkling rosé to full-bodied red wine, while not being too oversized for smaller hands.
+At 4.76 inches tall, these oval-shaped glasses can hold a little over 21 ounces.
+That shape creates the ideal environment for any wine, from sparkling rosé to full-bodied red wine, while not being too oversized for smaller hands.

-Riedel produces these with non-leaded glass and they're machine-made for consistency.
+Riedel produces these with non-leaded glass, and they're machine-made for consistency.
 They're sturdier than the brand's stemmed versions, too, making them great for everyday use.
-Plus, they are dishwasher safe.
+Plus, they are safe for the dishwasher.

 Best Budget: Govino Go-Anywhere Wine Glasses, Set of 4